JafarzadeAysel/Bank_Loan_Default_Prediction/README.md

 * Machine Learning: Predictive Modelling

 ## Data Wrangling: Cleansing and Feature Selection
 There was need to clean dataset so that it was useable for our model.
-I made the following changes and created the following variables
+I made the following changes and created the following variables:
 * Added a column for if the loan was in default
 * Checked if data is imbalanced and found a way to handle this problem
 * Removed columns those had highest percentage of missing values